dimas-prates/dimas-prates/README.md

 ## Sup!
 I'm Dimas &#9996;

-- &#128188; Currently looking for a Job as a Developer
+- &#128188; Currently working as an IT Consultant

 - &#128170; 4 years of experience related to linux servers